Curated Wireless Datasets for Aerial Network Research: Wireless Spectrum Dataset

-The dataset supports calibration of analytical and simulation models, including stochastic geometry and empirical path loss frameworks.
+\textbf{Calibration of Analytical Models:} The dataset supports calibration of analytical and simulation models, including stochastic geometry and empirical path loss frameworks.
 The relationship between received power and altitude can be used to validate altitude-aware propagation assumptions.
 Differences observed between rural and urban measurements can help refine clutter loss models.
 In addition, LoS probability models can be empirically evaluated using elevation-dependent signal trends.